BitCANN/bitcann-contracts/README.md

 The Auction contract lets anyone start a new auction.
 Each auction requires:
-   - A minimum starting bid of atleast 0.025 BCH
+   - A minimum starting bid of at least 0.025 BCH
-   - It must run for atleast a day, (the timer resets with new bid)
+   - It must run for at least a day, (the timer resets with a new bid)

 Transaction Structure:
 | # | Inputs | Outputs |